MillionConcepts/quickseries/README.md

 ### tips

 * Narrowing `bounds` will tend to make the approximation more accurate within those bounds.
-In the example above, setting `bounds` to `(-1, 1)` provides ~20x greater accuracy within the (-1, 1) interval (with the downside that the resulting approximation will get pretty bad past about +/-pi/2).
+In the example at the top of this README, setting `bounds` to `(-1, 1)` provides ~20x greater accuracy within the (-1, 1) interval (with the downside that the resulting approximation will get pretty bad past about +/-pi/2).
 * Like many optimizers, `quickseries()` tends to be much more effective closer to 0 and when its input arguments have similar orders of magnitude.
 If it is practical to shift/squeeze your data towards 0, you may be able to get more use out of `quickseries`.
-This is largely due to the fact that high-order polynomials are more numerically stable with smaller input values.
+One of the biggest reasons for this is that high-order polynomials are more numerically stable with smaller input values.
-    * Functions with a pole at 0, of course -- or whose series expansions have a pole at 0 -- can present an exception to this rule.
+  * Functions with a pole at 0 can of course present an exception to this rule.
 It will still generally be better to keep their input values small.
 * Increasing `nterms` will tend to make the approximation slower but more accurate.
 In the example above, increasing `nterms` to 14 provides ~20x greater accuracy but makes the approximation ~20% slower.